MeteoSwiss/metsymb/README.md

 [![DOI](https://zenodo.org/badge/395373932.svg)](https://zenodo.org/badge/latestdoi/395373932)

-metsymb is a **LaTeX package** that introduces vectorial definitions of professional meteorological symbols.
+metsymb is a **LaTeX package** that introduces vectorial definitions of official meteorological symbols.
 Individual symbols are first designed using [TikZ](https://www.ctan.org/pkg/pgf).
 They are then bundled into a dedicated font with [FontForge](https://fontforge.org/en-US/), and eventually tied to dedicted LaTeX commands.
 The metsymb **OpenType font** is a side-product that can be used on its own.

-This README contains information about the metsymb source code and repository.
+This README contains information about the metsymb source code and [repository](https://github.com/MeteoSwiss/metsymb).

 **For the description of the metsymb LaTeX package, see [this file](source/metsymb.pdf).**